Skip to main content

 Banner images look best with an aspect ratio of 1.5 (e.g., 600 x 400 pixels).
 The dimensions should be at least 320 pixels wide and 214 pixels high to avoid stretching.

-The easiest way is to find an image you like in your web browser, right click "Copy Image Address", and paste it in the field.
-Images stored on IPFS should be referenced through a hosted URL service, e.g., https://cloudflare-ipfs.com/ipfs/<CID>.
+The easiest way is to find an image in your web browser, right click "Copy Image Address", and paste it in the field.

 Who did what & when (second tab)